azaerat/OS-Scheduling-GroupProject/README.md

 - Responsible for report writing and documentation

-What you need to include in the paper:
+## What you need to include in the paper:
 - Screenshots of each program running
 - Explanation of each algorithm
 - Gantt charts (from your outputs)
 - Results + comparison
 - Acknowledgment section

+## Inputs for code:
+3
+0
+5
+1
+3
+2
+2